grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

     /// Returns 160 wall heights and their "color" from the player's perspective. pub fn get_view(&self) -> [(i32, bool); 160] {
         // The player's FOV is split in half by their viewing angle.
-        //
-        // in order to get the ray's starting angle we must
+        // In order to get the ray's starting angle we must
         // add half the FOV to the player's angle to get
-        // the edge of their FOV.
-        let starting_angle = self.player_angle + HALF_FOV;
+        // the edge of the player's FOV. let starting_angle = self.player_angle + HALF_FOV;

         let mut walls = [(0, false); 160];